chloe-js/rock-paper-scissors-lizard-spock/README2.md

 Go to "Settings" on the repository
 On "Source" of "GitHub Pages", select "master for Branch and click save The website is now published on GitHub Pages and the link is provided on on the same section

-CREDITS
-// reference where you got content (Love MAth)(Spencer link)(RPS game)
-//content and media

-    CONTENT
-    // text for home page if from wikipidea
-    // instructions  how to implement validation on the sign up page - taken from YOU TUBE
-    >> before and after :: pseudo elements. creats content of html
-    >> The ::before and ::after pseudo-elements in CSS allows you to insert content onto a page without it needing to be in the HTML.
-While the end result is not actually in the DOM, it appears on the page as if it is
-    >> https://codepen.io/rpandrews/pen/oKRLxY >> Rock, Paper, Scissors | Vanilla JS
-    TUTORIAL ()
-    // icons in footer taken from FONT AWESOME AND GOOGLE FONTS

-    MEDIA
-    // photos use xxx are from This site
-    // images on site are taken form xyz

-OTHER GENERAL PROJECT ADVICE
-// keep commit message in APROPRIATE MOOD!